mwenge/gridrunner/README.md

 This is the disassembled and [commented source code] for the 1982 Vic 20 (and Commodore 64 port) of Gridrunner by Jeff Minter.
 It is part of the [llamasource project](https://mwenge.github.io/llamaSource/).

+If you want to read more about the Gridrunner internals, take a look at [Gridrunner; The Little Black Book](https://github.com/mwenge/llamaSource/blob/main/GridrunnerTheLittleBlackBook.md).

 You can play Gridrunner in your browser at [https://gridrunner.xyz].
 (Ctrl key is 'Fire', Arrow Keys to move.)

 ## Requirements